pb319/IPL_Sports_Magazine/README.md

 		COUNT(DISTINCT(team1)) as No_of_Teams,
 		COUNT(DISTINCT(RIGHT(matchDate,4))) as `Year`
 		FROM dim_match;
         -- Therefore 10 teams participated in 206 matches

-		SELECT *
-		FROM dim_match
-		WHERE match_id = 'T208201';
-		set sql_safe_updates =0; -- Safe mode revoked

-		-- `'May 28-29, 2023'` has been changed to'May 29, 2023'
-        UPDATE dim_match
-		SET matchDate = 'May 29, 2023'
-		WHERE matchDate = 'May 28-29, 2023';

-        set sql_safe_updates =1; -- safe mode revived

 	-- dim_players
 		SELECT * FROM dim_players LIMIT 5;